K-stability of Fano threefolds of rank 3 and degree 14: Proof of main results

+So, we may assume that $C$ is a multiple fiber.
+By the generality assumption $(\star)$, there are two singular points of type $A_1$ on $C\subset F_2$.
+By Lemma \ref{Mult1} we see that $\delta_P(X)>1$.
+This completes the proof. \end{proof}

-\begin{proof}[Proof of Corollary \ref{cor-a1-a2}] According to \cite[Lemma 1.5]{Zh}, the singularities along a multiple fiber of a conic bundle $\pi|_{F_2}\colon F_2\to \mathbb{P}^1$, could have one of the following types: $2A_1$, $A_3$ or $D_m$ for $m\geq 4$.
+\begin{proof}[Proof of Corollary \ref{cor-a1-a2}] According to \cite[Lemma 1.5]{Zh}, the singularities along a multiple fiber of a conic bundle $\pi|_{F_2}\colon F_2\to \mathbb{P}^1$, can have one of the following types: $2A_1$, $A_3$ or $D_m$ for $m\geq 4$.
 According to our assumption, the latter two cases are not possible.
-Thus, $F_2$ have singularities of type $A_1$ along a multiple fiber of $\pi|_{F_2}$, and so $X$ satisfies the generality assumption $(\star)$.
+Thus, $F_2$ has singularities of type $A_1$ along a multiple fiber of $\pi|_{F_2}$, and so $X$ satisfies the generality assumption $(\star)$.
 Hence by Theorem \ref{main-theorem} the variety $X$ is K-stable. \end{proof}